Amitc146/Assembler/README.md

 # Assembler

-This project is made as a final project for "Programming Lab" course.

 Assembler for a pseudo assembly language.
 Every machine word is 12-bit.
 The assembler creates 3 files:
 - ob file - The instruction code.